message/iata/IQ.md

 - This does not apply to:
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated;
 - passengers younger than 12 years.
-13. Passengers traveling to Erbil (EBL) could be subject to quarantine at a designated facility for 14 days.
+13. Passengers traveling to Erbil (EBL) could be subject to quarantine at a designated facility for up to 14 days.
 14. Airline crew traveling to Erbil (EBL) or Sulaymaniyah (ISU) are subject to self-isolation in a hotel until their next flight.
 15. Passengers are subject to medical screening and quarantine.